Sunny Franco: Return to Brisbane Roar

 In March 2021, following the conclusion of the 2020–21 W-League regular season, Franco joined Brisbane Roar ahead of the finals series.

 Return to Newcastle Jets

 Following the finals series of the 2020–21 W-League season, Franco returned Newcastle Jets, signing with them for the 2021–22 W-League season.

+NWS Spirit

+Franco played the 2022 season with the NWS Spirit in the NSW NPLW.